 - (a) Required Items.
-The following items are required to file a new case: - (1) a complaint, petition, or other originating document; - (2) unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se.

-(b) Patent, Trademark, and Copyright Cases.
-In addition to the items listed above, a party filing a patent, trademark, or copyright case or claim must:

-- (1) complete the appropriate report using Form AO-120 or Form AO-121, available on the court's website; - (2) after obtaining a deputy clerk's signature, file the report; - (3) deliver the report to third parties as directed by the form; and - (4) update the report and the filing as required.
+The following items are required to file a new case: - (1) a complaint, petition, or other originating document; - unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se. - (b) Patent, Trademark, and Copyright Cases.
+In addition to the items listed above, a party filing a patent, trademark, or copyright case or claim must: - (1) complete the appropriate report using Form AO-120 or Form AO-121, available on the court's website; - (2) after obtaining a deputy clerk's signature, file the report; - (3) deliver the report to third parties as directed by the form; and - (4) update the report and the filing as required. - (c) Social Security Cases.
+Plaintiffs asserting only a claim under 42 U.S.C. § 405(g) must, no later than the time the complaint is served, provide the plaintiff's full name and social security number by hand or by postal service to SSA Clerk, U.S. Attorney's Office, 2601 2nd Ave.
+North, Suite 3200, Billings, MT 59101.
+The case will proceed under L.R.
+78.2.

-(c) Manner of Filing.
+(d) Manner of Filing.

-- (1) Conventional Filing.
+(1) Conventional Filing.
 Any attorney or party may file a new case by mailing or personally delivering to the clerk each of the required items in paper form.
-All required items must be received simultaneously; otherwise, items may be returned without filing or other record of submission.
+All required items must be received simultaneously; otherwise, items may be returned without filing or other record of

+- submission.
 The filing date will be the date of the clerk's receipt of all required materials. - (2) Electronic Filing.
 Any attorney or party who is authorized to file documents with the court electronically may file a new case by following procedures established by the clerk of court and published on the court's website.
 Failure to comply with the clerk's procedures may result in deletion of the case.

-(d) Complaints Accompanied by Motions to Proceed In Forma Pauperis.
+(e) Complaints Accompanied by Motions to Proceed In Forma Pauperis.